 - Creepage Current Barrier – prevents current leakage from the conductors to ground.

 - Seat – where the spark plug presses against the cylinder head.

 - Hex Nut – used to install and remove the spark plug.

 How do spark plugs work?

-High voltage (20-40,000 Volts) is applied to the terminal connection at the top of the spark plug in order to raise the electrical potential of the centre electrode.
-Electrical current flows through the centre electrode (copper conductor usually) and through a resistor.
-The high voltage present in the centre electrode causes the gasses within the the electrode gap to become ionised.
-When the gasses are ionised they become a much better conductor and the electrons are then able to ‘jump’ the electrode gap in order to reach the ground electrode.
+High voltage (20-40,000 Volts) is applied to the terminal connection at the top of the spark plug in order to raise the electrical potential of the center electrode.
+Electrical current flows through the center electrode (copper conductor usually) and through a resistor.
+The high voltage present in the center electrode causes the gasses within the electrode gap to become ionized.
+When the gasses are ionized they become a much better conductor and the electrons are then able to ‘jump’ the electrode gap in order to reach the ground electrode.
 The ‘jump’ can be seen as a spark and this is where the spark plug obtains its name; the proper technical name for this jump is ‘arc‘.

-The arc between the centre and ground electrode contains enough energy and heat to ignite the air/fuel mixture within the combustion space.
-Igniting of the fuel occurs at approximately 5 degrees before top dead centre (TDC) and signifies the start of the power stroke.
+The arc between the center and ground electrode contains enough energy and heat to ignite the air/fuel mixture within the combustion space.
+Igniting of the fuel occurs at approximately 5 degrees before top dead center (TDC) and signifies the start of the power stroke.

 What is the purpose of the resistor in a spark plug?